A gas fireplace is certainly the low maintenance fireplace option for homeowners.

 Check the outside vents to make sure they are clear of debris such as snow, plastic bags, leaves, or anything else.

 Check flames to make sure the output is correctly gauged.
 Flames should be blue with yellow tips.
 If the flames are only burning blue they might be adjusted too low, but if the whole flame is orange it might be too high.

 Leave the Rest to the Pros

 To do a complete maintenance and inspection, enlist a professional gas technician to come annually.
-On this visit she’ll check the burners, the ignition system, and ventilation, as we as clean the interior of the glass plate.
+On this visit, they will check the burners, the ignition system, and ventilation, as well as clean the interior of the glass plate.